clhennessey/alma-add-home-address-type-to-preferred/README.md

 3. Still need to add an error output file so you have a list of IDs that failed to look at more closely.

+4. If you update the same record several times, it seems to move the "start date" of the address earlier by one day each time you re-add it.
+This really only comes up during testing when you are re-adding the same record and would not happen in real life.

 This program is based on this code presented at ELUNA Developer's Day Workshop by Jeremy Hobbs, linked here: https://github.com/MrJeremyHobbs/ELUNA-2019-Dev-Days-Alma-Course

 Requirements: Python 3.x, modules: tkinter, requests, xmltodict